 Revenue and Benefits Privacy Information

-This page explains how your information will be held about you and processed by the Revenue & Benefits service.
-You can also find out about the General Data Protection Regulations and Data Protection Act 2018 and your rights on our website.
+This document explains how your information will be held about you and processed by the Revenue & Benefits service.
+You can also find out about the General Data Protection Regulations and Data Protection Act 2018 and your rights on the Council’s website.

 - Who we are

 - The legal basis for using your information

 - Who we may share your information with

 - How you can access the information we hold about you

 - How long we keep information about you

 The purposes we use your personal information for